 I CAN’T LIE TO YOU.
-These aren’t exactly “healthy” Halloween treats.
+These aren’t exactly “healthy” Halloween treats for kids.
 But they’re not so bad for you–or the kiddies–either.
 Low in sugar, full of pumpkin and even chia seeds, the main culprit here is that deliciously buttery pie crust.
 But the serving size is so small that I think we can get away with one at snack time.
 Or maybe two…

 We made these for snack day at Phoebe’s preschool, along with the string cheese witches’ brooms and guess what?
 These took much longer to put together than the brooms.
 But they’re still worth doing, especially if you’re cooking for a crowd of tiny Halloween revelers.